joninvski/clojure-tutorial/lesson2.md

 ### 4. Manage web-server (state) with component

-To be easy to creaate and stop our webserver, lets create some helper function on web_server.clj
+To be easy to create and stop our webserver, lets create some helper function on web_server.clj

 ```clojure
 (defn create-web-server[]